 - 1 cup coconut oil or ghee (for frying)

 To toast the papadam, place it in a toaster and cook until it is crispy and baked.

-Heat oil in a skillet or pan over medium-high heat.
+Heat the oil in a skillet or pan over medium-high heat.

-Add papadams and cook for 5 to 10 seconds, till golden brown.
+Add the papadams one at a time and cook for 2 to 5 seconds, when you deep fry till golden brown.
+When you pan over medium heat on very little surface oil it will few seconds more.
 Once cooked, the papadams will enlarge and become almost twice their original size.

 Rest the fried papadams on a wired rack to drain out excess oil for 5 minutes, and serve.